Timon-R/TRA420_Modeling_2025/README.md

 ### Full end-to-end run

-To execute emissions, climate, pattern scaling, air-pollution and SCC modules in a single command (using the defaults from `config.yaml`):
+To execute emissions, climate, local climate impacts, air-pollution and SCC modules in a single command (using the defaults from `config.yaml`):

 ```bash
 python scripts/run_full_pipeline.py